 Language Arts: Expressions selected Florida Wonders (Mc Graw Hill), a Florida state adopted textbook series as the comprehensive English language arts program.
 In addition, classroom teachers add novel studies, literature circles, and independent reading projects to the reading instructional block.
 These ‘extra’ reading instructional sources allow arts infusion, such as informal Reader’s Theatre performances.
 Our focus on writing as a way to communicate begins in the lower grades, and culminates with powerful essay and creative writing from our oldest students.

-Math: Our Pearson My Math texts are heavily enriched with hands-on learning, additional practice sessions, and creative ways to get our students engaged in understanding math found in the world around them.
+Math: Our HMH GO Math! texts are heavily enriched with hands-on learning, additional practice sessions, and creative ways to get our students engaged in understanding math found in the world around them.

 Science: Science Weekly is the basic building block for our Science program.
 We add in frequent hands-on lessons, field trips to the Cade Museum, and classroom visits from UF’s Science Ambassadors to strengthen our scientific knowledge.

 Social Studies: Social Studies Weekly is also used as a foundation for our social studies units.
 Our teachers add units on our community, the environment, Florida history, civics and government, caring for our neighbors, and our nation’s history.